orian42/readmegen/README - generated.md

 ## Installation

-This application requires no installation.
+There are no installation steps necessary to utilize this application.

 ## Usage

-Navigate to the URL and begin use.
+The application is used by running it through a terminal such as GitBash utlizing the following command line: node index.js.
+The application will ask a series of questions to which the user will provide input.
+When  complete, the application will create a file titled "README - generated.md".
+This file can be renamed and edited as the user sees fit.
+The file can also be copied and/or moved to another file location.

 ## License

-This application is operating under the following license: **Mozilla Public License 2.0**.
+This application is operating under the following license: **MIT License**.

-Further information regarding this license, to include the required notice, can be read by navigating to the following link: https://opensource.org/licenses/MPL-2.0.
+Further information regarding this license, to include the required notice, can be read by navigating to the following link: https://opensource.org/licenses/MIT.

 ## Contributing

-Contact me for further information.
-See below.
+Anyone wishing to contribute to this project can do so by contacting me via the information located in the "Questions" section below.

 ## Tests

-There are none.
+There are no testing examples.

 ## Questions